DynNPC: Finding More Violations Induced by ADS in Simulation Testing through Dynamic NPC Behavior Generation: Threats to Validity

 \section{Threats to Validity}

 First, the selection of target ADS and simulator poses a threat to validity.
-We select Apollo as our target ADS which is an open-source ADS and widely used in the industry.
-We choose LGSVL because it has good compatibility with Apollo.
-However, some modules in Apollo may suffer from high delays due to performance degradation after long-time continuous simulation, which may lead to violations, resulting in false-positive results.
-We restart the modules of Apollo periodically and use high-performance computers for experiments to mitigate this threat.
+We select Apollo 8.0 as our target ADS, which is an open-source ADS and widely used in the industry, to ensure fair comparisons with baselines that are also only adapted to this version.
+We choose LGSVL rather than CARLA because it has good compatibility with Apollo 8.0 and all the baselines support LGSVL.
+Newer versions of Apollo are not considered due to unstable bridging with simulators.
+In addition, we migrate \tool to CARLA to demonstrate its portability.

 Second, the selection of baselines poses another threat to validity.
-To mitigate this threat, we implement a random approach and select three state-of-the-art approaches that support Apollo and LGSVL.
-NSGA\Rmnum{2}-DT uses decision trees to guide the generation. \textsc{AV-Fuzzer} is based on a fuzzing engine using genetic algorithm. \textsc{AutoFuzz} is one of the newest testing approaches guided by neural network.
-Thus, we believe our selected baselines are representative. \todo{We do not compare \tool with other approaches due to differences in experimental configurations and environments, or because they can not be fully reproduced.}
+To mitigate this threat, we select \todo{four} state-of-the-art approaches that support Apollo and LGSVL. \textsc{AV-Fuzzer} and BehAVExplor are based on a fuzzing engine using genetic algorithm. \textsc{AutoFuzz} is one of the newest testing approaches guided by neural network and CRISCO is a data-driven approach using influential behavior patterns derived from real-world dataset.
+It should be noted that the traffic participants in \tool currently support NPC vehicles, while \textsc{AutoFuzz} and CRISCO support pedestrians and cyclists.
+During the experiments, all approaches only use vehicles for a fair comparison.
+We do not compare \tool with other approaches due to differences in experimental configurations that can not be fully reproduced, or because they have been compared by our selected baselines.
+DoppelTest~\cite{huai2023doppelganger} aims to find EIVs by bridging multiple ADSs together to find violations, which does not use NPCs in the simulator.
+We do not compare \tool with DoppelTest because it does not work natively with LGSVL and needs to run multiple instances of Apollo concurrently, increasing the computational cost.
+All comparisons with baselines show statistically significant differences ($p$ = 0.0079) on the metrics by Mann-Whitney U~test, and the Cohen's d is far greater than 0.8.

-Third, the rule-based Liability Determiner may not be comprehensive enough to diagnose all the collision scenarios correctly.
-Thus, we select \todo{268} violation scenarios from \todo{880} in total, achieving a confidence level of 95\% and a margin error of 5\%.
-We ask two of the authors to check the diagnosis results separately and the Cohen Kappa coefficient reaches 0.845.
-Finally, the accuracy of the Liability Determiner reaches 91.79\%, while both the precision and recall for identifying EGO\_Fault are approximately \todo{90.91\%}, the precision and recall for identifying NPC\_Fault are approximately \todo{76.09\%}.
-Thus, we believe the results given by Liability Determiner are convincing.

-Last, the subjective diagnosis and classification of violations caused by EGO vehicle affects the validity.
-To mitigate this threat, we ask another two of the authors to classify the violation scenarios caused by EGO vehicle into different types in terms of vehicles' behaviors and the reasons for violations.
-They separately diagnose and classify each violation scenario caused by EGO vehicle.
-If the two authors' decisions conflict, a third author is involved for a group discussion to reach agreements.
-Finally, the Cohen Kappa coefficient reaches 0.862.